shahgellani/project/README.md

 To serialize and deserialize the data, to store the data from object to file and retrieve it from file to object.
 Datatime
 To get the current data for the transaction done by the user and store it in the file.

 Classes
-User
+User Class
 Class to store all the attributes for the user and contains all the functions required to perform user's actions.
-Admin
+Admin Class
-Class to handle the task related to user creation , report generation and user account deletion tasks BankingMain
+Class to handle the task related to user creation , report generation and user account deletion tasks Main Class
-Main entry point for the system that contains function to login the user to the system.